ivanhoyongsheng/gt/README.md

 # Tests

 * Run tests with mocha.
 This assumes that the target API server is set up and deployed.
-URL can be configured with the environment variable `API_HOST_URL`, or defaults to `http://localhost:3000`.
+URL can be configured with the environment variable `DEPLOYMENT_URL`, or defaults to `http://localhost:3000`.